d-xo/untrustix-git/readme.md

 and commit them to a log.
 It currently does not write the full consistency proof to the commit message, only the store hash and content that was added.

 I ran it for a few days and generated a test repository with ~3.3 million builds.
 This repo is 7.6GiB on disk, and is available here: https://github.com/xwvvvvwx/untrustix-git-testdata.

-You can emulate a client by fetching using `git clone --filter=tree:0 --depth=1 --no-checkout --no-hardlinks file://<PATH_TO_REPO> pruned`.
-This will perform a shallow clone and fetch only the the latest commit, it will not checkout any data into the worktree.
+You can emulate a client by fetching using `git clone --filter=tree:0 --depth=1 --no-checkout --no-hardlinks file://<PATH_TO_REPO> client`.
+This will fetch only the latest commit object.
+It will not fetch any tree or blob objects referenced in the commit.
+It will not checkout any data into the worktree.
 Note that this must be done on a local copy of the repo, as github currently does not support partial clones.

-You can then query individual build results by recursively calling `git fetch-pack --filter=tree:0 file://<PATH_TO_REPO> <OBJECT_HASH>` until you reach a leaf.
+You can then query individual build results by recursively calling `git fetch-pack --filter=tree:0 file://<PATH_TO_REPO> <OBJECT_HASH>` inside the client repository until you reach a leaf.